Nanos Valaoritis: Training years

 In 1944 Valaoritis escaped from German-occupied Greece across the Aegean to Turkey and from there through the Middle East to Egypt, where he made contact with Seferis who was serving the Greek government in exile as First Secretary of the Greek Legation in Cairo.
 In 1944, at the instigation of Seferis, Valaoritis went to London to develop literary links between Greece and Britain.
 He met T. S. Eliot, W. H. Auden, Dylan Thomas and Stephen Spender, and he worked for Louis MacNeice at the BBC.
 As well as studying English literature at the University of London, he translated modernist Greek poets, among them Elytis and Embirikos, and contributed to Cyril Connolly's Horizon and to John Lehman's New Writing.
 His own first volume of collected poems, E Timoria ton Magon (Punishment of Wizards), with decorations by John Craxton, was published in London in 1947.
 He paved the way for Seferis' success in the English-speaking world by editing and translating, along with Durrell and Bernard Spencer, Seferis' King of Asine which was published in 1948 to enthusiastic reviews.

-Then in 1954 he moved to Paris where, as well as studying Mycenaean grammar at the Sorbonne, he was prominent among surrealist poets under André Breton.
+Then in 1954 he moved to Paris where, as well as studying Mycenaean grammar at the Sorbonne, he was prominent among surrealist poets under André Breton for e.g., Nicolas Calas.
 Valaoritis met his wife Marie Wilson (1922-2017) one evening at a large gathering in Paris full of Greek writers and artists.
 Marie Wilson was an American surrealist artist and the author of Apparitions: Paintings and Drawings.
 Wilson was embedded in the surrealist movement and had a very close relationship with Andre Breton and Picasso.
 Nanos and Marie moved in together and lived there for six years, leading to marriage, which continued for forty years.
 They had three children together.